 One advantage of the Solo 401K plan is that it allows you to take out a loan from your retirement account.
 Under Internal Revenue Code Section 72(p), a Solo 401(k) Plan participant can borrow up to 50% of the total 401(k) value or $50,000 (whichever is less).
 Participants can borrow this for any reason and it’s completely tax-free.

 Repayment of the loan is based on a schedule provided when the loan is initiated.
 It must be paid back into the account (including interest) over a term of up to five years.
 Also, participants must make loan payments at least quarterly and at a minimum interest rate of Prime.
 As of 6/26/18, the Prime interest rate as per the Wall Street Journal is 5.00%.

 Failure to make the loan payments may cause a loan default causing taxes and IRS penalties.

 Like the Self-Directed IRA LLC structure, the Solo 401K Plan offers participants the ability to invest in real estate tax-free!
 All income and gains generated by the investment will flow back to the 401(k) Plan tax-free!

-In addition, in the case of an IRA using nonrecourse debt to finance a real estate purchase (only nonrecourse debt is permitted as recourse debt associated with an IRA investment would trigger a prohibited transaction), income or gains generally from the investment would trigger a penalty tax called the Unrelated Debt Financed Income (UDFI) tax.
-UDFI is a type of unrelated business taxable income which if triggered could subject the IRA to close to a 40% tax for 2018.
+Additionally, in the case of an IRA using nonrecourse debt to finance a real estate purchase income or gains generally from the investment will trigger a penalty tax.
+This is known as the Unrelated Debt Financed Income (UDFI) tax.
+UDFI is a type of unrelated business taxable income which, if triggered can subject the IRA to close a 40% tax for 2018.
 However, a 401(k) Plan using nonrecourse financing for a real estate investment is exempt from the UDFI tax (Internal Revenue Code Section 514(c)(9).

 How do I Initially fund the Solo 401K Plan?